 What are Sewing Pins Used For?

 Pins hold the fabric in place until you are ready to use your sewing machine.
 Pins help with pattern laying, darts, seam adjustment, adding trims, and sewing hems at the right length.
 A pin is invaluable for marking alterations and fittings.

 Classifying the Types of Pins

-- The Head – Probably the most important consideration is the tiniest part of the pin which is the pinhead.
+- The Head - Probably the most important consideration is the tiniest part of the pin, which is the pinhead.
 Popular materials include glass, plastic, and metal.
 A hot iron on a plastic pinhead is not going to be a pretty sight.
-Ruined fabric and sad seamstress!
 Make sure you use a glass head pin or one with the tiniest metal top.

 - The Point - These come in standard, extra sharp, or ballpoint.
 The ballpoint pin ensures no snags are found in your beautiful knit creations.

 - The Metal - What pins are made of can vary too.
 Most are made from steel but occasionally they can be copper or brass.
 These pins may be nickel plated.

-- Thickness – Pins vary in the dimensions of the diameter to suit different fabrics.
-As a general rule use fine pins for fine fabrics and thicker pins for thicker fabrics.
+- Thickness – Sewing pins vary in the dimensions of the diameter to suit different fabrics.
+As a general rule, use fine pins for fine fabrics and thicker pins for thicker fabrics.
 You wouldn’t want to use thick pins in a fine fabric like silk as it would leave holes.

 Best Types of Pins for Sewing

 1. All-Purpose Dressmaker Pins (Most Common Pins)

-There are 2 types of dressmaking pins you will easily find online and at your local haberdashery shop.
+There are 2 kinds of pins you will easily find online and at your local haberdashery shop.
 The first is the round plastic head pins like in the photo above on the right.
 These come in circular cards with lots of pretty colors.

 3. Plastic Novelty Head Pins